rocket-pool/RPIPs/RPIPs/RPIP-71.md

 - 380k ETH in rETH
 - 2.3% rETH APR

 With these values, on average it will take ~5 days for ETH to become available and in that time, rETH earns ~120 ETH in rewards.
-In other words, if the withdrawal shortfall is below 120 ETH, withdrawals will be filled from rewards before ETH from exited validators becomes available. withdrawal_hysteresis is implemented as a tunable parameter so that pDAO can fine-tune it when the assumptions underlying it change significantly.
+In other words, if the withdrawal shortfall is below 120 ETH, withdrawals will be filled from rewards before ETH from exited validators becomes available. exit_hysteresis is implemented as a tunable parameter so that pDAO can fine-tune it when the assumptions underlying it change significantly.

 ### Minipool Exit Phase